vfalies/EnvDev/docs/configuration.md

 To simplify projects source sharing between containers, you can install source projects in the path define in `.env` with variable `PROJECTS_PATH`.

 Naturally, you can change the default path.
 In this case, the default summary will not be available.

+The destination path in container is also available with variable `PROJECTS_PATH_DEST` in `.env`.

+### PHP Wrapper

+A PHP wrapper is available in `wrappers` directory.
+It can be used, for instance, to IDE integration.